root-project/root/documentation/users-guide/AddingaClass.md

 ## genreflex: A Comfortable Interface to rootcling

-ROOT5 supported both `Cint` and `Reflex` dictionaries.
+Version 5 supported both `Cint` and `Reflex` dictionaries.
 The tool to create `Reflex` dictionaries was a Python script called `genreflex` and was very successful in the user community.
-Even if ROOT6 has only one type of dictionaries, `cling` dictionaries, a re-implementation of `genreflex` is provided.
+Even if version 6 has only one type of dictionaries, `cling` dictionaries, a re-implementation of `genreflex` is provided.
 More precisely, in ROOT6, `genreflex` is nothing but a wrapper around `rootcling`, which offers an identical CLI and behaviour to the old Python tool.
 The input to `genreflex` is a C++ header file, a set of switches and a *selection XML file*.
+The output, as for `rootcling`, is a C++ dictionary source and a `pcm` files.
 An exhaustive documentation of the CLI switches of `genreflex` can be inspected with the `genreflex --help` command.